It's Never too Late...to start studying!

 Rather than feeling like, I had wasted time, I felt better, I felt more confident about the exam, I felt this hard work and drive.
 I was only a few hours from my exam, which I knew only one topic for but I just had this reassurance that God would go before me.
 I would be lying if I said I didn’t feel fear because I did.
 But one thing I’ve learnt in life is that faith is not the absence of fear, but it is knowing that even if you feel fear, your faith is bigger than that fear.
 So I started reading topic by topic, a few hours before the exam.
 And just like that, God sent me help from everywhere.
 One of my friends came in from nowhere and she saw me making notes and she said “Tunrie I don’t think you should still be making notes, since the exam is tomorrow, that’s wasting time, just read and try and retain”, I had told her earlier how I had read the wrong chapter and wasted time, now she was determined to help me save time.
 A few hours after, another of my friends came in with encouraging words as well, he said I should just keep on going and I could do it.
 That night too, I ran into my friend on my course (drinking coke lol) in the library (he was very good at jurisprudence, so good at it that at such a crucial hour, he had no textbook on him and he was drinking coke lol that's how ready he was), I told him I was worried about the exam, and he encouraged me too, he went over all the topics with me and after speaking to him, I was more confident in what I knew.
 Another girl in my class also explained some topics to me that night.
 That was God sending me help and encouragement from everywhere.
 He was encouraging me because I had encouraged someone else.

 I don’t know how it happened but when it was 5am, I had read enough to write the exam.
 I went home and took a quick nap.
 When it was six, I went back to the library and went over all my topics again.
 I saw the girl I had taught on my way back to the library and we went for the exam together.
 When it was nine, I wrote the exam.
 I answered two questions.
 The first question was the one I had prepared for the day before.
 And how I knew God wasn’t playing with me.
 I actually answered a question on Dworkin, but how?
 The chapter I had read thinking was irrelevant, even if it wasn’t on the reading, actually related to the question.
 In fact, there were quotes from the chapter (i.e. the different stages of moral interpretation and how it formed a new community) that were directly relevant to the question.
 How could this be?
 I had cried thinking I wasted eight hours reading the wrong chapter, when the chapter was actually relevant to the question.
 See the word of God, says that God works everything together for our good (Romans 8:28), he doesn’t say good things would always happen, but that even when bad things happen, (even when we make those embarrassing mistakes, we’re not proud of) if we lean in to God, he is ready to work it all together for our good.
 And that was exactly what happened, God had turned my mistake into a blessing.
-The day before, I had emailed our lecturer asking him if I had wasted time by reading a chapter that wasn’t on the reading and he had told me that the entire book was relevant, that he just tried to make it easy for us by giving us the most relevant chapters to read.
-I thought to myself, "of course he’ll say that".
+The day before, I had emailed our teacher asking if there was any point reading a chapter that wasn't on the reading list, and he had said that the entire book was relevant, that he just tried to make it easy for us by giving us the most relevant chapters to read.
 I didn’t believe him at the time until I saw the questions.
 I came out of the exam just with this relief, I didn’t know what to expect but it was over, I was happy to be done.

 As I walked back to my room, I had ‘overwhelmed by big daddy weave’ playing in my ears and it was the right song for the moment because I was so overwhelmed.
 God had really overwhelmed me with His love.
 Just a few hours ago I was crying that I would fail and now I left the exam feeling satisfied.
 I was just so happy and thankful.
 It was over.
 I felt this huge weight being lifted off me.
 I could relax; there was no exam the next day or the next week.
 I got into my room and then I shoved all my books into a box, every single notebook, textbook, lecture slide, everything, one after the other.
 Then I zipped up the box and threw it under my bed.
 I had dreamt of this moment for so long!
 It was the best feeling! and then I fell on my bed, sleep! at last!